-- By February 1 of each year, the NDE Office of Special Education is required to submit Annual Performance Reports (APRs) that include state-aggregated child and family outcomes data for children with IFSPs and IEPs. - The data in both APRs report the total number and percentage of children ages Birth to 3 and ages 3 to 5 in the reporting categories for the three child outcomes, as well as progress made toward meeting state targets for each outcome.
+- By February 1 of each year, the NDE Office of Special Education is required to submit Annual Performance Reports (APRs) that include state-aggregated child outcomes data for children with IEPs and child and family outcomes for children with IFSPs. - The data in both APRs report the total number and percentage of children ages Birth to 3 and ages 3 to 5 in the reporting categories for the three child outcomes, as well as progress made toward meeting state targets for each outcome.
+Additionally, the Part C APR reports the progress made toward meeting state targets for each of the three family outcomes.